Euskelosaurus (Greek for "well-limbed lizard"); pronounced YOU-skell-oh-SORE-us

 Thick trunk; long neck and tail

-Fifty million years before its sauropod descendants roamed the earth, Euskelosaurus--which is classified as a prosauropod, or "before the sauropods"--must have been a common sight in the woodlands of Africa, judging by the number of bones that have been found there.
-This was the first dinosaur ever to be discovered in Africa, in the mid-1800's, and it was certainly one of the largest land creatures of the Triassic period.
-Euskelosaurus was a close relative of two other large prosauropods, Riojasaurus in South America and its fellow African herbivore Melanorosaurus.
+Fifty million years before its sauropod descendants roamed the earth, Euskelosaurus--which is classified as a prosauropod, or "before the sauropods"--must have been a common sight in the woodlands of Africa, judging by the number of fossils that have been recovered there.
+This was the first dinosaur ever to be discovered in Africa, in the mid-1800's, and at 30 feet long and two tons it was certainly one of the largest land creatures of the Triassic period.
+Euskelosaurus was a close relative of two other large prosauropods, Riojasaurus in South America and its fellow African plant-eater Melanorosaurus.